gft-technical-practices/api-automation/README.md

   - Create username / password credential to docker hub registry with this name "dockerhub"

 - Configure AWS Credential in Jenkins
-  - Create username / password credential to AWS User Key with this name "awscredential"
+  - Create username / password credential to AWS User Access Key with this name "awscredential"

 - Configure Jenkins for Slack Notification
   - Install Slack Notification Plugin